 Pre-boiling the corn made it easy to scrape off the kernels for the soup.
 After mixing it all together and stirring the large cauldron of corn soup, the aroma of shrimps sautéed with the corn and spinach brought me back to days when I came home from school.
 I vividly remember mom, in her apron, bent over the stove, stirring the simmering potful of thick corn kernels and adding the ‘dahon ng sili’ (pepper leaves) into the mix.

 Someone once said that in our youth we learn, and later, in age, we understand.
 I now fully grasp why mom cooked this corn soup for us often.
 The chunky corn kernels, swirling in the savory clear broth that was nearly golden colored, the silky spinach leaves and the succulent shrimps…all these poured on mounds of steaming white rice not just warmed our bellies, but filled our souls with scrumptious memories.

-- 4 ears husks peeled, silk tendrils removed corn
+- 4 whole ears of corn husks peeled, silk tendrils removed

 - 1 Tablespoon lemon juice

-- 1 Tablespoon finely sliced in thin strips fresh ginger
+- 1 Tablespoon finely sliced fresh ginger sliced in thin strips

-- 3 cups or use regular spinach (Water Spinach is found in Asian markets) water spinach (kangkong)
+- 3 cups kangkong (water spinach) or use regular baby spinach

 - 1 teaspoon freshly ground black pepper

 - for serving: boiled rice

 - Prepare the corn.
 Peel down the husks and remove the silky tendrils.
 Place the corn cobs in a large stockpot filled with water.
 Bring the water to a boil over medium high heat.
 Lower the heat to a medium and simmer for 10 minutes to cook the corn.
 Turn off heat.
 Cover the stockpot and set aside.